 4. Jurisdiction based upon this section.
 Only causes of action arising from acts enumerated herein may be asserted against a defendant in an action in which jurisdiction over him is based upon this section.

 5. another service not affected.
 Nothing contained in this section limits or affects the right to serve any process in any other manner now or hereafter provided by law.

 (1975, c.
 770, § 80, eff.
 April 16, 1976; 1977, c.
 696, §§ 162, 163, eff.
 March 31, 1978; 1995, c.
 694, § D-14, eff.
 Oct.
 1, 1997.)

 § 705.
-Civil process served on Sunday void; officer liable A person may not serve or execute any civil process on Sunday, but such a service is void and the person executing it is liable in damages to the party aggrieved as if the person had no process.
-This section does not apply to service or execution of a protection from harassment order issued under Title 5, chapter 337-A or a protection from abuse order issued under Title 19- A, chapter 101.
+Civil process served on Sunday void; officer liable A person may not serve or execute any civil process on Sunday, but such a service is void.
+The person executing it is liable in damages to the party aggrieved as if the person had no process.
+This section does not apply to the service or execution of a protection from harassment order issued under Title 5, chapter 337-A, or a protection from abuse order issued under Title 19- A, chapter 101.